earthly/website/blog/_posts/2021-04-01-understanding-bash.md

 ### set -x

 You'll likely at some point have a big script where it's tough to keep track of not just which commands are running what, but also which commands are outputting what.
 This is where `set -x` comes to the rescue.
+Alternatively, you can write this as its long form, `set -o xtrace`.

 When using `set -x`, you get the following script and output.